cloudflare/cfssl/README.md

 ### Using the Command Line Tool

-The command line tool takes a command to specify what operation it should carry out:
+The `cfssl` command line tool takes a command to specify what operation it should carry out:

        sign             signs a certificate
        bundle           build a certificate bundle